-After successful completion of Part 1 and on achieving the required grades, students may opt to progress to Part 2 (MComp).
-During this year, you will be supported to develop three projects across the year including the Creative Platform, an opportunity to curate and produce your own event.
-There is also the option to write for chamber orchestra, with players drawn from the LSO working alongside instrumentalists from Guildhall's Orchestral Artistry programme (see page 32).
+If you progress to Part 2, you will be supported to develop three projects across the year including the Creative Platform, an opportunity to curate and produce your own event.
+There is also the option to write for chamber orchestra, with players drawn from the LSO working alongside instrumentalists from Guildhall's Orchestral Artistry programme (see page 34).
 During Part 2, creative projects are developed and designed by students themselves, with a greater degree of curatorial freedom; in Part 1, projects are set, designed and provided by the Department.